rjones-lf/iroha/docs/source/api/python_library.rst

 Prerequisites
 *************

-In order to execute script demonstrating execution of python client library you need to have python 2.7 installed.
+In order to execute script demonstrating execution of python client library you need to have python 2.7 or python 3 installed.
+**Note**: The example uses Python 2.7 but the library is compactible with Python 3 as well.

 After that please follow next steps:

 * To compile ``grpc proto`` files it is needed to have ``grpc-io`` installed: